-- 7.13 Clearly the development would not lead to unacceptable ribbon development; it would not be deemed tandem development.
-It would not lead to unacceptable coalescence of settlements and given its siting between existing properties it would be classed as a form of infill, as such, cannot be described as unacceptable sporadic development or an unacceptable extension to the settlement.
-In addition it would not result in the loss of areas of public open space or formal recreational land.
-Given the aforementioned, it is asserted that the development would not be contrary to general planning principles. - 7.14 The development would sit comfortably at this location without having any detrimental impact whatsoever on the character or setting of the settlement.
+- asserted that the development would not be contrary to general planning principles. - 7.15 The development would sit comfortably at this location without having any detrimental impact whatsoever on the character or setting of the settlement.
 Furthermore, the development would not have any detrimental impact on any features of the settlement such as landscapes, townscapes or buildings of importance as a result of its scale, density and prominence.
-As such, ISA Objective 8 (Cultural Heritage and Historic Environment) along with ISA Objective 9 (Landscape) are both satisfied in this instance. - 7.15 The proposal would not involve the re-use of suitable previously developed land, hence it is acknowledged that the land is a greenfield site, as such, ISA Objective 7 (Soil) is not satisfied in this instance. - 7.16 The site has a road frontage boundary that fronts onto an Greenfield Terrace.
-As such, the site is readily accessible from the existing

-- public highway.
-The site has existing and established entrances with adequate visibility splays, which allows direct access into the site from the adjacent highway. - 7.17 Greenfield Terrace is a relatively quiet road which serves primarily as a link between Pontyberem and Capel Seion.
-The road junction onto Heol Y Bryn is also served by adequate visibility splays.
-The map below (Figure xi) illustrates the number of crashes in the immediate vicinity of the site.
+As such, ISA Objective 8 (Cultural Heritage and Historic Environment) along with ISA Objective 9 (Landscape) are both satisfied in this instance. - 7.16 The proposal will not involve the re-use of suitable previously developed land, hence, it is acknowledged that the site is a greenfield site, as such, ISA Objective 7 (Soil) is not entirely satisfied in this instance.
+The site has a road frontage boundary that fronts onto an unclassified road.
+As such, the site is readily accessible from the existing public highway.
+The site has an existing and established field entrances with adequate visibility splays, which allows direct access into the site. - 7.17 The adjacent highway is a relatively quiet road which primarily serves Trallwn Farm and 8-9 residential properties.
+The junction onto the A485 is served by adequate visibility splays. - 7.18 The map below (Figure ix) illustrates the number of crashes in the immediate vicinity of the site.

-Figure xi (Source:Crashmap.co.uk)
+Figure ix (Source:Crashmap.co.uk)

-- 7.18 Data obtained from Crashmap.co.uk confirms that in the last 20 years, there have been no slight, serious or fatal crash incidents along this part of Greenfield Terrace.
-Neither have there been any such accidents at the Heol y Bryn road junction.
-This would suggest that there are no highway issues relating to the site or the public road(s) which serve the site. - 7.19 The site lies in fairly close proximity to National Cycle Network Route 47, which is approximately 1.8km away.
-This proximity of the site to this cycle route is illustrated on the Sustrans National Cycle Network Map extract below (Figure xii).
+- 7.19 Data obtained from Crashmap.co.uk confirms that in the last 10 years, there have been no slight, serious or fatal crash incidents along the adjacent highway or at the A485 road junction.
+This would suggest that there are no highway issues relating to the site or the public road(s) which serve the site. - 7.20 The site lies in close proximity to National Cycle Network Route 47, which is approximately 3km away.
+This is illustrated on the Sustrans National Cycle Network Map extract below (Figure x).

-Figure xii (Source:Sustrans)
+Figure x (Source Sustrans)

-- 7.20 The site is readily accessible to a local bus services (First Cymru South & West Wales) Route No. 128, with the nearest bus stop less than a 3 minute walk away.
-There's a regular bus service which links the village to the commercial centres of Carmarthen, Llanelli and Cross Hands. - 7.21 It is considered the site has suitable access to public transport as well as identified active travel routes, as such, satisfies the following ISA Objectives; ISA 3 (Air Quality), ISA 4 (Climatic Factors), ISA 6 (Material Assets), ISA 12 (Health & Well-being), ISA 13 (Education s& Skills), ISA 15 (Social Fabric). - 7.22 Given its location, the site lies immediately adjacent to an accessible green space.
-In addition, the site is very accessible to an identified recreation play area in the settlement of Pontyberem.
-The nearest play space identified on the LDP Proposals Map is approximately 650 metres away which represents a reasonable walking distance.
-As such, it is considered the site satisfies ISA Objective 12 (Health & Well-being) and ISA Objective 15 (Social Fabric). - 7.23 The plan extract below (Figure xiii), taken from the LDP Proposals Map highlights the proximity of the site to the identified green spaces in the village of Pontyberem.
+- 7.22 In addition, the site is readily accessible to a local bus services (Route No. T1A) with the nearest bus stop less than a 2 minute walk away.
+The bus journey to Carmarthen takes approximately 20 minutes. - 7.23 It is considered the site has suitable access to public transport as well as identified active travel routes, as such, satisfies the following ISA Objectives; ISA 3 (Air Quality), ISA 4 (Climatic Factors), ISA 6 (Material Assets), ISA 12 (Health & Well-being), ISA 13 (Education s& Skills), ISA 15 (Social Fabric). - 7.24 Given its location within a field enclosure, the site lies immediately adjacent to an accessible green space.
+As such, it is considered the